elk-audio/elk-docs/documents/elk_examples_overview.md

 1. config_play_vst3.json - the Sushi configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
-3. [mda-vst3.vst3.tar.xz](https://github.com/elk-audio/elk-examples/downloads/mda-vst3.vst3.tar.xz) - a build of the MDA VST 3 plugins, containing also the JX 10 Synthesizer binary.
+3. [mda-vst3.vst3.tar.xz](https://github.com/elk-audio/elk-examples/releases/mda-vst3.vst3.tar.xz) - a build of the MDA VST 3 plugins, containing also the JX 10 Synthesizer binary.
 4. mda-vst3-touchosc-gui.touchosc - a [TouchOSC](https://hexler.net/products/touchosc) GUI controller, mirroring the controls in the Open Stage Control GUI.

 First unpack the tar-file with the plugin to your local drive, and edit the config_play_vst3.json to refer to that path.

 It serves to demonstrate how to instantiate Sushi with a single VST 3 instrument reacting to MIDI and OSC control messages, sent using the accompanying GUI file for Open Stage Control.

-This is the example referred to also in our guide "[Get Started With the ELK Development Kit Software](getting_started_with_development_kit_software.md)".
+This is the example referred to also in our guide "[Get Started With the Elk Development Kit Software](getting_started_with_development_kit_software.md)".

 ## MDA JX 10 VST 2 Example